Traditional Chinese Medicine for Cancer

 Chinese Herbal Therapy for Cancer

-Fu Zhen therapy is an immune enhancing herbal regimen of Chinese herbs often used as an adjunct cancer therapy.
+Fu Zhen therapy is an immune enhancing herbal regimen of Chinese herbs often used as an adjunct cancer therapy in Chinese medicine.
 In Fu Zhen therapy, the objective is to support and stimulate deep energy systems within the body to make it stronger and more resistant to degeneration.

 Herbal Antitoxin therapy is a regularly used type of therapy with proven effects in inhibiting tumor growth.
 Kelp and Pokeroot are amongst the herbs known to dissolve tumors.